ffpphh/acc_grad/README.md

 ## main.R
 Contain functions of first-order optimization algorithms (including gradient descent, Nesterov's accelerated gradient method, and the algorithms proposed in this paper) as well as objective functions.
 ## simu.Rmd
-A R Markdown file to conduct numerical experiments.
+R Markdown file to conduct numerical experiments.